isographlabs/isograph/README.md

 # Isograph

-> Select your components like you select your fields, with GraphQL!
+> Select your components like you select your fields — with GraphQL!

 - Watch the [talk at GraphQL Conf](https://www.youtube.com/watch?v=gO65JJRqjuc).
 - Join the discord: https://discord.gg/Q2c5tM5T8A (#isograph channel on the GraphQL discord.)